How to Track Expenses in Money Pro

 Can I add an expense for cash I paid?

 Yes — use Add Expense on the Expenses page to manually enter cash transactions.
 Include the vendor, amount, date, and category.
-Add a receipt photo if you have one.
+If you have a receipt, attach it from the web dashboard (not the mobile app).

 What if I paid a business expense from my personal card?